jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 First of all, one of the key things that makes things easier with Aspire is the ability to run containers as part of the orchestration.
 This is also how some of the out-of-the-box components like PostgreSQL and Elasticsearch are run by Aspire.

-This is where I started running into issues with my org's dev environment setup - I cannot use Docker Desktop due to licensing restrictions - Challenge #1.
+This is where I started running into issues with my org's dev environment setup - I can’t use Docker Desktop due to licensing restrictions—Challenge #1.

 As a logical next step, since Aspire supports Podman, I was eager to try it out.
 Only to find out that the Dev environment was running an older version of windows which cannot install/support Podman - Challenge #2.